garretfick/garretfick.github.io/_posts/2012-03-09-avoid-loading-of-unnecessary-symbols.md

 date: 2012-03-09
 ---

 Setting up Visual Studio to use a symbol server can greatly improve your ability to debug problems.
-However, adding a symbol server can significantly slow down debugging as Visual Studio searchs for symbols not in the cache each time a DLL loads for a debugging session and loads symbols for DLLs that are not relevant for your debugging.
+However, adding a symbol server can significantly slow down debugging as Visual Studio searches for symbols not in the cache each time a DLL loads for a debugging session and loads symbols for DLLs that are not relevant for your debugging.
 You'll get a huge speed-up by telling Visual Studio to skip loading symbols for these modules.
 Follow the steps below tell Visual Studio to skip loading these symbols.

 ## Identify Modules to Skip